 Hearing odd noises when your air conditioner is on?
-There's probably something wrong with your unit.
-If you ignore it, it could lead to extensive—and expensive—issues eventually.
+There's likely something wrong with your system.
+If you don’t pay attention to it, it could lead to extensive—and expensive—problems eventually.
 We're going to help you find out what’s going on with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

 - Crackling - Crackling could result from debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
-Aging ductwork can create noise inside your house.
-Read our crackling noise guide for more information.
+Old ductwork can create noise inside your house.
+Check out our crackling noise guide for more information.

 - Hissing - Hissing can be created by a damanged refrigerant line, an internal valve leak or the compressor.
-Check out our hissing noise guide for more on that.
+Look through our hissing noise guide for more on that.

 - Buzzing - Buzzing is likely an electrical issue.
 Read our buzzing noise guide for more information.